 Slyudyanka to Port Baikal on the Circum Baikal Train

 On an hourly basis, this is seriously good for the budget, however, as we rumble along slowly, I joke that we could almost walk it quicker.
 Almost.
-And we do pass several folks hiking along the trail, others who have been dropped at one spot on the railway and who hike a short way and then pick up the train further along, still more who have taken a boat from Listvyanka or Port Baikal that delivers them to a short hike along the trail and then takes them back to their point of origin.
+And we do pass several folks hiking along the trail, others who have been dropped at one spot on the railway and who hike a short way and then pick up the train further along, and still more who have taken a boat from Listvyanka or Port Baikal that delivers them to a short hike along the trail and then takes them back to their point of origin.

-We meet also a group of teenagers, who are as truly irritating in Russian as any other language.
+We meet also a group of teenagers, who are as truly irritating in Russian as in any other language.
 And who seem to delight in showing off their English skills “F- you bitch” is yelled loudly and regularly in a pseudo-American accent.

 Then there’s the man from Seoul, South Korea, who’s here for a week visiting Baikal.
-He didn’t know that the train arrives into Port Baikal after the last ferry has departed, and the Conductor – the Provodnitsa doesn’t speak English.
+He didn’t know that the train arrives in Port Baikal after the last ferry has departed, and the Conductor – the Provodnitsa doesn’t speak English.
 We help him with the ferry times and tell him there’s a hotel at the train station at the end.
 We’ll see him again on the ferry in the morning.

 We see men in camouflage gear, dragging what can only be fishing rods.
 There are huge “frame on the outside” backpacks, last seen in the English Lake District in 1979.
 There’s also a washing machine that is moved for three stops to a new home.